nicford/GOSH-FHIRworks2020-FHIR-Patient-Summary-API/README.md

-# FHIR Patient Summary Generator
+# FHIR Patient Summary Document Generator

 This package allows you to generate a patient summary in docx or pdf format from a single patient ID or a list of patient IDs.